 Proof.
 We use one function to score all points independent of other datapoints and which dataset they belong to (and where in the dataset).
 Thus, given exchangeable data, scores computed by our smoothed score function remain exchangeable.
-Therefore s of Equation 2 is a valid score function. $\Box$
+Therefore s of Equation 2 is a valid score function. \Box

-Lemma 1 implies that the marginal coverage guarantee (Theorem 1) holds on clean data when using our smoothed score function for conformal prediction (Desideratum I).
-Intuitively, our score function quantifies uncertainty by the number of votes of multiple classifiers trained on disjoint partitions instead of the logits of classifiers.
-As long as the classifiers are trained on isolated sets without access to other partitions we can reduce the influence of datapoints on the conformal scores.
+Lemma 1 implies that the coverage guarantee (Theorem 1) holds on clean data when using our smoothed score function (desideratum I).
+Intuitively, our score function quantifies uncertainty by the number of votes from multiple classifiers (instead of the logits of one classifier).
+As long as classifiers are trained on isolated partitions we can reduce the influence of datapoints on the conformal scores.
 We summarize instructions for the smoothed score function in Algorithm 1.